By Emma Bonack

 Student Life from Parent’s Perspective

 Chantell Sain had an advantage over other parents’ when COVID shifted the schooling system.
 As a homeschooling parent of four, the COVID season brought a lot of parents to her doorstep with questions like, “What do I do with my kids?
 How do I make this a better environment for my child?
 How do I schedule my time when I still have to work and school my kid at the same time?”
 With a lot of students learning online, parents have needed to step up in their homes to assist the online schooling fit to their children’s learning needs.
 Younger kids especially need more hands-on assistance.
 Some schools offer the opportunity of schooling kids during the evening, but Chantell expresses what a difficult spot virtual schooling has put parents in.
 “I chose my experience.
 But a lot of parents were forced into the situation.”

 Kelly interjected that she would love to see parents help their students to succeed.
-There are limitations for parents especially that are working.
+There are limitations for parents, especially that are working.
 Chantell has had a lot of parents come to her for advice about the virtual situation.
-Among the advice Chantell gives inquiring parents is for parents to ask for help if they need help.
-That could mean asking an employer for flexible hours or asking family to step in and help with the children.
+Among the advice, Chantell gives inquiring parents is for parents to ask for help if they need help.
+That could mean asking an employer for flexible hours or asking the family to step in and help with the children.
 Chantell reassures, “It’s uncomfortable to ask for help sometimes, but everyone is going through this together.”

 Preventing the Achievement Gap

 Beverly Taylor brings up the achievement gap between black and white students in Wisconsin.
 “I just wonder what is going to happen with this achievement gap because kids who are not in school all the time and that relationship you were talking about with the teacher?”